AinAqilah/ClassScheduling/analysis.md

 Average turnaround time: 4.66667

 Based on the output, FCFS is the highest average waiting time and average turnaround time compared to SJF and Priority Scheduling.
-This is because the processes are short and there are no process will wait in the longer time.
-The output also has implementing the First In First Out queue in the process that influenced the order of the scheduling.
+This is because the processes are short and there are no processes that will wait in the longer time.
+The output also has implemented the First In First Out queue in the process that influenced the order of the scheduling.

 ## Shortest Job First (SJF)